Family Therapy

 Family Therapy Overview

-Family therapy, or family counseling, is a psychological treatment that focuses on improving relationships and communication within a family system.
-It is based on the idea that issues or conflicts within a family are often best understood and resolved by addressing the family as a whole rather than just focusing on individual family members in isolation.
+Family Treatment focuses on improving relationships and communication within a system.
+It is based on the idea that issues or conflicts are often best understood and resolved by addressing the group as a whole rather than just focusing on individual members in isolation.

 I offer family therapy primarily in three situations: